-Taxable services to real property include construction, alteration, repair, erection, demolition, remodeling, improvement, or any other service in relation to real property or a building or other structure on real property.
+Taxable services to real property include construction, alteration, repair, erection, demolition, remodeling, or improvement of real property or a building or other structure on real property, or any other service in relation to real property or a building or other structure on real property.
 Please see Section L for services that are exempt from PST.